-After their wedding ceremony, on a cold and breezy day in Moscow, our newlyweds released a number of beautiful butterflies to commemorate their union.
+After their wedding ceremony, on a cold and breezy day, our newlyweds released a number of beautiful butterflies to commemorate their union.
 99% of them ended up on our bride.
 One peculiar and curious little butterfly decided to land on our groom’s bow tie and stay there for a while.
 I think it was posing for me as I took a dozen shots.
 I'm lucky I had enough time to capture this humorous moment.

 At first, we thought it was a monarch, but this butterfly has somewhat unusual black and yellow colors.
 Apparently, all monarchs are orange and black; this one is distinctly different.
 Then we used Google Lens that quickly identified this creature as Troides Helena named after Helen of Troy – one of the most beautiful women in the world, according to Greek Mythology.